MikaylahHanson/MikaylahHanson.github.io/about.md

 ---
-layout: single
+layout: default
-title: "About Me"
+title: About Me
 ---

 I am Mikaylah Hanson, a Physics and Astrophysics student at the University of Minnesota.
 My research interests include supernova photometry, telescope diagnostics, and atmospheric data collection through stratospheric ballooning.

 ## Contact